hariohmprasath/hariohmprasath/README.md

 ### Hi there 👋

-I am a Senior Software Development Engineer in [Amazon Web Services](www.aws.com).
-I work for Elastic Beanstalk and AppRunner product helping customer to build cloud native applications and also optimize workloads that’s running on cloud.
+I work as a Senior Software Engineer for [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk) and [App Runner](https://aws.amazon.com/apprunner) products in [Amazon Web Services](www.aws.com) helping customer to build cloud native applications and optimize workloads that are running in cloud.
 I love contributing to open source projects here are some of my contributions:

 -  🧑🏽‍💻 [AWS Cloud Development Kit (CDK)](https://github.com/aws/aws-cdk) - Framework for defining cloud infrastructure in programming languages such as Typescript.
 Contributor to ECS Anywhere construct inside ECS modules part of AWS CDK.
 -  🧑🏽‍💻 [Copilot](https://github.com/aws/copilot-cli) - The AWS Copilot CLI is a tool for developers to build production ready containerized applications on Amazon ECS and AWS Fargate.
 Contributed support to push images using ecr-credential-helper and ability to stop tasks running under a ECS service.